Statewide Re-Opening and Recovery Plan

 - High-touch surface areas such as countertops, door handles and handrails should be cleaned and disinfected frequently.
 Learn more.

 Healthcare providers care for patients that may be infected with COVID-19.
+Healthcare providers should view the lastest medical advisory.
 Providers may minimize their exposure risk by following the CDC’s interim infection prevention and control recommendations.
 We want to mahalo the healthcare providers who are working to provide the best care, while preventing the spread of the virus.
 Learn More.

 What healthcare professionals should know: